pantry/pantry-chef/README.md

 ## Contributing

-* Fork this repository on github
+* Fork this repository on Github
-* Make your changes and send us a pull request
+* Make your changes and send us a Pull Request
-* All pull requests must contain tests
+* All Pull Requests must contain tests
 * Pull Request tests must pass before being accepted

 ## Licence